-How to Plant Grass Seed to Grow a New Lawn
+Sowing Grass Seed for a New Lawn

-Step 1: Prepare the Planting Area
+1. Preparing the Planting Area

 A turfgrass lawn will be easier to maintain if it is relatively flat or at most, gently rolling.
 Achieving this may involve hauling in extra soil to fill low spots or lowering high areas by raking to create a planting area that is more-or-less flat.
 The planting site can be sloped — in fact, in some cases it's advantageous for the lawn to slope to improve the drainage — but all major lawn maintenance chores will be easier if the lawn is relatively flat over large sections.

 On lawn sites with steep slopes, you might want to consider major hardscaping work to terrace the lawn using one or more retaining walls to create large, flat areas of lawn that will be easier to mow.